-During the busiest times of year, we may only have one weeknight that doesn’t have a kid activity.
+During the busiest times of the year, we may only have one weeknight that doesn’t have a kid activity.
 Something I’ve found helpful is, when possible, finding a way for my husband and I to ride together when taking the kids to an activity.

-The goal is to gain a few extra minutes where we can see each other and check in about our day.
+The goal is to gain a few extra minutes where we can see each other and check-in about our day.

 This may not always be feasible, but it’s a good strategy to throw into the mix.
 Being together and going to the same places can help you feel like you’re on the same parenting team.
 You may not get as much done at home, so it’s about finding a balance.